All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Discontinuation rates due to adverse events provide insight into tolerability differences.
 In STEP trials, 4.5% of semaglutide participants discontinued due to gastrointestinal side effects.
 REDEFINE-1 showed a higher discontinuation rate of 7.2% for CagriSema, primarily driven by persistent nausea and vomiting that didn't resolve with standard antiemetic treatments.

 Both medications carry warnings about potential pancreatitis, gallbladder disease, and thyroid C-cell tumors, based on animal studies.
-However, real-world surveillance data for semaglutide hasn't confirmed increased risks in humans.
+But real-world surveillance data for semaglutide hasn't confirmed increased risks in humans.
 CagriSema's safety profile remains under investigation, with ongoing monitoring for rare but serious adverse events as clinical trials continue.

 Dose titration strategies can significantly impact side effect tolerance.
 Semaglutide typically starts at 0.25 mg weekly, increasing every four weeks to the target dose.
 CagriSema trials used a similar approach but required more gradual escalation due to the dual mechanism.
 Some participants benefited from extending titration periods to 6-8 weeks between dose increases, reducing the severity of gastrointestinal symptoms.